GiuliaLavizzari/giulialavizzari.github.io/README.md

 # Papers and proceedings
-### submitted proceeding: Upgrade of the CMS Electromagnetic Calorimeter for the High-Luminosity LHC, Submitted to the International Journal of Modern Physics: Conference Series
+### submitted proceeding: Upgrade of the CMS Electromagnetic Calorimeter for the High-Luminosity LHC
+Submitted to the International Journal of Modern Physics: Conference Series

 ### joined effort for ESU: Highlights of the HL-LHC physics projections by ATLAS and CMS,
 Submitted to European Physical Journal C [link](https://arxiv.org/pdf/2504.00672) [CMS-HIG-25-002](https://cms.cern.ch/iCMS/analysisadmin/cadilines?line=HIG-25-002&tp=an&id=2965&ancode=HIG-25-002)